11. 24. 21

 Putting the consumer first is a principle that exists across industries, especially in healthcare, in which patients are the priority.
 A consumer-focused approach to digital transformation is often a key point when considering the effectiveness of the overall transformation effort.
 The Deloitte article continues, “Health system interviewees and panelists discussed taking a consumer-centered, outside-in approach—designing processes and experiences from a consumer’s perspective as a way to build their trust and loyalty—to improve patient experience and build on newer forms of care delivery using digital technology.”
 These innovations are happening not just at the level of actual care, but also at the payment stage.

 Rectangle Health’s Practice Management Bridge® platform is an ecosystem of solutions that addresses and solves for digital transformation challenges in one office or across entire healthcare organizations.
 This web-based platform helps practices like yours empower patients to make payments in ways that are convenient and make financial sense.
-The healthcare software solution offers Text to Pay, Card on File (CoF), and the flexible payment plan functionality found in Care Now, Pay Later.
-Digital payment options create space for patients to submit payments electronically and, in the case of Care Now, Pay Later, incrementally.
-These recurring payment plans reduce outstanding accounts receivables balances significantly over time, while giving patients needful healthcare right away.
+The healthcare software solution offers Text to Pay, Card on File (CoF), flexible payment plan functionality, and third-party financing found in Care Now, Pay Later.
+Digital payment options create space for patients to submit payments electronically and, in the case of payment plans and Care Now, Pay Later, incrementally.
+These financing options reduce outstanding accounts receivables balances significantly over time, while giving patients needful healthcare right away.

 Practice Management Bridge decreases paper-based administrative tasks and time-consuming follow-up conversations about payments.
 This platform enables you to create a better connection with your patients in an increasingly technology-driven industry, while removing the weight associated with introducing new, complicated digital processes.
 Practice Management Bridge installs quickly and easily, and you’ll receive guidance every step of the way.
 With the flexibility our platform provides, your practice can make this digital transformation slowly and speed up as it sees fit.
 No matter which rate of adoption you settle on, Rectangle Health is here to ease your journey.
 To get started, schedule a consultation today.